-Dear Families, there are lots of activities you can do together that don't need technology, but still help your children understand more about how computers and programmers work and think.
+Dear Families, there are lots of activities you can do together that are low tech, or no tech, but still help your children understand more about how computers and programmers work and think.

 I'll be posting a new one here each week.